mwiraszka/Wurd-Lurnur/README.md

 ## Getting Started

-1) Download all files and folders.
+1) Download all files and folders into the same directory.

 2) Install any missing modules (e.g. Pandas, Python).